Centre Square (building): Architecture

 Consisting of two concrete high-rise towers connected by an atrium, the 1800000 sqft Centre Square is located on Market Street between 15th and 16th Streets in Center City.
 Located just across 15th Street west of Philadelphia City Hall, Centre Square was designed by Vincent Kling & Associates.
-The complex was one of several buildings designed by Kling that surround City Hall.
-These buildings, including the Municipal Services Building and One Meridian Plaza, are collectively nicknamed "The Klingdom".
+The complex was one of several buildings designed by Kling which surround City Hall.
+The buildings, including the Municipal Services Building and One Meridian Plaza, are collectively nicknamed "The Klingdom".

 The smaller of the two towers, the 32-story east tower or Centre Square I is 417 ft tall.
 The 40-story west tower, Centre Square II, located at the corner of Market and 16th Streets, stands 490 ft tall. the two are the 24th- and 15th-tallest buildings in Philadelphia, respectively.
 The four-story atrium connecting the two high rises is topped by a domed skylight and the floors are connected by a triangular elevator.
 During renovations in 2008, a tower of changing light pipes replaced the elevator tower's marble encasement.
-The plaza in front of Centre Square at the corner of Market and 15th Streets has access to Southeastern Pennsylvania Transportation Authority's (SEPTA) 15th Street Station.
+The plaza in front of Centre Square at the corner of Market and 15th Streets has access to Southeastern Pennsylvania Transportation Authority's (SEPTA) 15th Street station.